 Now Catholic Relief Services, through the Green Coffee Initiative, is helping the families of Nuevo Eden—along with some 1,600 other farm families affected by coffee leaf rust in Guatemala—become more resilient.

-They are learning to better manage their plantations by using organic fertilizer, more effective pruning techniques and disease-fighting fungicides.
+They are learning to better manage their farms by using organic fertilizer, more effective pruning techniques and disease-fighting fungicides.
 Meanwhile, CRS is working with farmers to diversify their coffee plants, helping them grow varieties that are more resistant to coffee leaf rust and other diseases.